Open-Technology-Foundation/rtfm/README.md

   -m, --man       Search 'man' only
   -H, --Help      Search 'help' only
   -i, --info      Search 'info' only
-  -V, --version   Print version and exit
+  -c, --cmd-help  Search command --help output only -a, --all       Show all available documentation (not just first match) -V, --version   Print version and exit
   -h, --help      Display this help